davidpallmann/hashnode-backups/cldonoe2t000009jwes0vbsze.md

 * Tune in to [James Eastham's YouTube channel](https://www.youtube.com/@serverlessjames) for great serverless videos.

 You'll run into our developer advocates regularly at .NET conferences around the world including NDC.
 We also present regularly at .NET User Group meetups.
 [DM me](https://twitter.com/davidpallmann) to arrange a presentation.
-All of us also produce content.

 ![NDC London](https://cdn.hashnode.com/res/hashnode/image/upload/v1675258880486/93a377fe-af28-42ba-adec-38bd95dda6a8.png align="center")